zflohr/git-hooks/README.md

 ## Contributing

 This is not an open source project.
-I've made the repository public mainly to evidence my skills in Git, Bash, and workflow automation.
+I've made the repository public mainly to evidence my skills in Git, Bash, GNU utilities, and workflow automation.